Asymptotic Analysis for Optimal Dividends in a Dual Risk Model: Model Setup

-We will study how fast the value function approaches to infinity as $\delta\rightarrow 0$.
-This is also of practical interest because the value function for generally distributed $Y_{i}$ does not yield closed-form formula and the asymptotic behavior is particularly useful in the low interest-rate environment because a common choice of discount factor $\delta$ is by letting $\delta=r$, where $r>0$ is the risk-free rate.
+specifically because of its asymptotic convergence and proper scaling.
+We will show that the above limit is finite and, therefore, we can determine how fast the value function approaches to infinity as the discount rate $\delta\rightarrow 0$.

+This is also of practical interest because the value function for generally distributed $Y_{i}$ does not yield closed-form formula and the asymptotic behavior is particularly useful in the low interest-rate environment because a common choice of discount rate $\delta$ is by letting $\delta=r$, where $r>0$ is the risk-free rate.

 When $\delta=0$, we have seen already from \eqref{inftyEqn} that the value function is $\infty$.
-But we can also study the finite-horizon case with a finite horizon $T>0$.
+But we can also study the finite-horizon case with a time horizon $T>0$.
 In the finite-horizon case,

 But from \eqref{inftyEqn}, it is clear that

 as $T\rightarrow\infty$.
 So we are interested to study how fast this approaches to $\infty$ as $T\rightarrow\infty$.